kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 ## Resources

 I hope that this article has not been so brief as to be cryptic and off-putting.
 To those in search of greater rigour or a more formal exposition, I would recommend a good linear algebra textbook.
-The venerable tome that I used at university went by the acronym "KKOP" after the initials of the surnames of the four authors.
+The venerable tome that I used at university went by the acronym "KKOP" after the initials of the surnames of the four authors^[Kreider, Kuller, Ostberg, and Perkins.].
 Fortunately, it is freely available online in a variety of formats, and its actual title is [_An Introduction to Linear Analysis_][kkop] [@kkop1966].

 [kkop]: https://archive.org/details/AnIntroductionToLinearAnalysis